AuCourDe/Automatic-Watermark-Remover-/README.md

 todo:
 all coments in english
-optimization
-verification if IOpaint has finished first job then run with next folder instead of run many IOpain simultaneously.
+optimization (cache remove, chunk remove). verification if IOpaint has finished first job then run with next folder instead of run many IOpain simultaneously.

 V1
-Create mask for picture
+- Create mask for picture